-If you should need to amend, renew or cancel your policy you should first contact the insurance intermediary which arranged your policy with Premier.
-It has detailed knowledge and experience of our products and will be able to deal with your enquiry immediately.
+If you should need to amend, renew or cancel your policy you should first contact the insurance intermediary which arranged your policy with Premier Underwriting.
+Your insurance intermediary has detailed knowledge and experience of our products and will be able to deal with your enquiry immediately.

 On the rare occasion that a matter needs to be referred to Premier, your insurance intermediary will liaise with us on your behalf.
 Your insurance intermediary’s contact details are shown on the documents supplied with your policy schedule or insurance certificate.

 The following are examples of changes you must notify to your insurance intermediary in respect of you or any person named as a driver under this policy, or in respect of your car:

 This list is not exhaustive so, if in doubt, please notify your insurance intermediary.

 Please contact your insurance intermediary.
 The policy documents sent to you by your insurance intermediary will show the contact telephone number you need to call when first reporting the accident/claim.
 Once you have reported the accident/claim, you will be referred on to our claims service if you wish to pursue a claim under your motor policy and/or if a third party is likely to make a claim.

 We have authorised our claims service to deal with your claim on our behalf.
 You should therefore refer all correspondence and telephone enquiries to them.

 Appropriate contact details will be provided at the time the accident/claim is first reported to them.